scottellis/madasd/README.md

 Each 4096 byte block contains 4096 / 32 = 128 samples.

+You need to know which channels are active in the driver and disregard the ones that are not.

+I will implement some config commands to handle this.

 The server returns 32 blocks of data at a time on the **data** socket.

-This is configurable in the madasd.c source file.
+This will also be one of the config options, but for now is a constant in the madasd.c source file.

-If no data file is provided, the block data will be stuffed with ascii characters, a different character for each block.
+If no data file is provided for simulation, the server will stuff ascii characters into the data, a different character for each block.

 ### Testing with Netcat

+I am using the 'netcat-openbsd' version of netcat from an Ubuntu machine for these examples.

-For explanation I am going to use three terminals **server**, **control** and **data**.
+I am going to use three terminals **server**, **control** and **data**.

-Start the **server** in a terminal
+Start the **server** in one terminal

     ~/madasng$ ./madasd -d
     ./madasd: control listening on port 6000

-Either on the same machine or another, start a **control** terminal
+Either on the same machine or another, start a **control** terminal replacing the IP as appropriate.

     /tmp$ nc 192.168.10.6 6000
     ok